-1. Subject to Article 8(1), each Member State shall ensure that it shall be unlawful under its laws, regulations and procedures for personal data from the Customs Information System to be used other than for the purposes set out in Article 1(2).
+1. Subject to Article 8(1), each Member State shall ensure that it shall be unlawful under its laws, regulations and procedures for personal data from the Customs Information System to be used other than for the purpose of the aim stated in Article 2(2).

-2. Data may be duplicated only for technical purposes, provided that such duplication is necessary for direct searching by the authorities referred to in Article 7.

-3. Subject to Article 8(1), personal data included by other Member States may not be copied from the Customs Information System into other national data files, except those copies held in systems of risk management used to direct national customs controls or copies held in an operational analysis system used to coordinate actions.
+- 2. Data may be duplicated only for technical purposes, provided that such duplication is necessary for direct searching by the authorities referred to in Article 7. - 3.
+Subject to Article 8(1), personal data included by other Member States may not be copied from the Customs Information System into other national data files, except in systems of risk management used to direct national customs controls or in an operational analysis system used to coordinate actions.

-4. In the two exceptional cases provided for in paragraph 3, only the analysts designated by the national authorities of each Member State shall be empowered to process personal data obtained from the Customs Information System within the framework of a risk management system used to direct customs controls by national authorities or of an operational analysis system used to coordinate actions.
+In that case, only the analysts designated by the national authorities of each Member State shall be empowered to process personal data obtained from the Customs Information System within the framework of a risk management system used to direct customs controls by national authorities or of an operational analysis system used to coordinate actions.

-5. Each Member States shall send each other Member State and the Committee referred to in Article 23 a list of the riskmanagement departments whose analysts are authorised to copy and process personal data entered in the Customs Information System.
+Each Member States shall send each other Member State and the Committee referred to in Article 16 a list of the risk-management departments whose analysts are authorised to copy and process personal data entered in the Customs Information System.

-6. The list of national authorities referred to in paragraph 4 shall be published for information in the Official Journal of the European Union.
+The list of national authorities shall be published for information in the Official Journal of the European Union.

-7. Personal data copied from the Customs Information System shall be kept only for the time necessary to achieve the purpose for which they were copied.
+Personal data copied from the Customs Information System shall be kept only for the time necessary to achieve the purpose for which they were copied.
 The need for their retention shall be reviewed at least annually by the partner in the Customs Information System which carried out the copying.
-The storage period shall not exceed ten years.
+The storage period shall not exceed 10 years.
 Personal data which are not necessary for the continuation of the analysis shall be deleted immediately or have any identifying factors removed.